 14. Hospital Therapy Dog

 Steady dogs can contribute significantly to the health and rehabilitation of people in the hospital.
 Have a look at the organizations that arrange this and see if you think your dog would fit the bill.
+Some breeds are better at being therapy animals than others.

 A great place to start is by inquiring at your local hospitals and nursing homes.
 These dogs can provide a much-needed boost to flagging morale and aid in the physiotherapy of patients.
 Plus, it's a great way to provide dog mental stimulation.